kitsonk/kv-toolbox/README.md

 A set of tools for working with Deno KV.

+## Batched Atomic

+A set of APIs for dealing with the limitation of atomic commit sized in Deno KV, where currently only 10 operations operations can be part of a commit.

+### `batchedAtomic()`

+Similar to `Deno.Kv#atomic()`, but will batch individual transactions across as many atomic operations as necessary.

+The `commit()` method will return a promise which resolves with an array of results based on how many batches the operations was broken up into.

 ## Blob

 A set of APIs for storing arbitrarily sized blobs in Deno KV.
 Currently Deno KV